MrDerrick-007/Quadruped_Robot_CPSP_Project/README.md

     - [x] with custom rewards
 - [ ] Sim2Real
     - [x] Build the robot
-    - [ ] Implement the NN into the physical system
+    - [ ] NN deployment in the Raspberry platform

 See the [open issues](https://github.com/MrDerrick-007/Quadruped_Robot_CPSP_Project/issues) for a full list of proposed features (and known issues).